segmentio/segment-docs/src/connections/destinations/catalog/actions-absmartly/index.md

 To publish experiment exposures through Segment, you must first configure and enable the _Exposures (Verbatim)_ mapping in your ABsmartly (Actions) destination.

-We want to replace the direct flow of exposure events from the ABsmartly SDK to the ABsmartly collector, by instead sending them to Segment for processing by the destination function.
+By enabling the _Exposures (Verbatim)_ mapping in Segment, you replace the direct flow of exposure events from the ABsmartly SDK to the ABsmartly collector and instead send them to Segment for processing by the destination function.

 This can be achieved by instantiating the ABsmartly SDK with a custom context publisher.